DitroniX/ESPuno-Pi-Zero_WiFi-BT-Zigbee-Thread-60V/Code/README.md

 	  - framework: type: esp-idf
 	  - sdkconfig_options: CONFIG_ESPTOOLPY_FLASHSIZE_4MB: y

-Also see this list to find out how to easily setup your code: https://github.com/DitroniX/ESPuno-Pi-Zero_WiFi-BT-Zigbee-Thread-60V/wiki/Home-Assistant-and-ESPHome
+Also see this Wiki to find out how to easily setup your code: https://github.com/DitroniX/ESPuno-Pi-Zero_WiFi-BT-Zigbee-Thread-60V/wiki/Home-Assistant-and-ESPHome

 ## * **Tasmota**